 Santa Fe ‘vs’ Albuquerque.
 Why?

+The question Is Santa Fe better than Albuquerque? was posed to me recently on a travel forum.
 I would not consider Santa Fe a ‘better’ city than Albuquerque… each city has its virtues.
 Santa Fe is a more beautiful city in the southwestern tradition.
 It has shrewdly borrowed from its historic roots to fashion an urbane jewel that is a visual tour-de-force of Adobe and Pueblo-style architecture second-to-none.
 It has world-class art galleries, hotels, spas and restaurants, making it a very desirable travel destination, and an attractive prospect for the affluent retiree.

 Albuquerque is a large working city by southwestern standards.
 It has to meet the needs of working/middle class families and the demands of a major urban center.
 Yet, it also is shaped by culture and history in a way that makes it just as appealing as Santa Fe.
 Albuquerque is a more affordable option both for residents and travelers (Check out my post on things to do in Historic Old Town Albuquerque).